-2 dwellings of the same or overly similar front facade design shall not be built within 3 sections of the subject property, this would include sections either side, opposite your section and around corners.
-The final façade assessment decision will be at the discretion of the HFDR.
+2 dwellings of the same or overly similar front facade design shall not be built within 3 sections of the subject property, this

 Section layout demonstrating identical façade rule.

 Pink section denotes a façade that has already been approved by the HFDR.